munoz0raul/arduino-demo/arduino-matrix-webui/BLOG.md

-# Interactive LED Matrix Drawing with Arduino Uno R4: Building a Web-Based Pixel Art Controller
+# Interactive LED Matrix Drawing with Arduino Uno Q: Building a Web-Based Pixel Art Controller

 ## Introduction

-In our [previous tutorial](../arduino-led-webui/BLOG.md), we explored the Arduino Uno R4's dual-core architecture by building a web-controlled LED system.
+In our [previous tutorial](../arduino-led-webui/BLOG.md), we explored the Arduino Uno Q's dual-core architecture by building a web-controlled LED system.
 Now, let's take it to the next level by creating an **interactive drawing interface** for the board's built-in **13×8 LED matrix display**.

-The [Arduino Uno R4 WiFi](https://docs.arduino.cc/tutorials/uno-q/user-manual/) features a **red LED matrix** with 104 individually controllable LEDs arranged in a 13-column by 8-row grid.
+The [Arduino Uno Q](https://docs.arduino.cc/tutorials/uno-q/user-manual/) features a **red LED matrix** with 104 individually controllable LEDs arranged in a 13-column by 8-row grid.
 This opens up exciting possibilities for:

 - **Pixel art drawing**
 - **Custom patterns and animations**